Van Gerwen claims third World Matchplay title

 He also takes home the the £200,000 winner's prize.

-"To put my hands on the trophy again means the world to me," an emotional Van Gerwen told Sky Sports.
+"This title is right up there, it means the world to me," said an emotional Van Gerwen.

-"I've gone through a difficult patch in my career so it means a lot to me."
+"People don't realise how much this means to me.
+I've been going through a rough period and I have to fight back constantly and battle against everyone all the time so to produce something like this in a final like this, it's a credit to darts.

+"I never give up and keep fighting all the time, believing in myself and my own ability," he added.

 Van Gerwen, who last won the title in 2016, only took the lead in the 29th leg despite a three-dart average of 101.